PanelAlpha Documentation

 # Option A: WordPress Admin Login Details

-Provide your WordPress admin credentials, and PanelAlpha will automatically:
+Provide your WordPress admin credentials and PanelAlpha will:

 Required fields:

-Note: Your credentials are used only during the migration process and are not stored permanently.
+Note: Your credentials are used only during migration and are not stored permanently.

 # Option B: Manual Plugin Installation

-If you prefer not to provide admin credentials, you can install the migration plugin manually:
+If you prefer not to provide admin credentials, install the migration plugin manually:

-3. Run the migration: The plugin will automatically connect to PanelAlpha and initiate the migration.
+3. Run the migration — the plugin automatically connects to PanelAlpha and initiates the migration.

-4. Monitor progress: You'll be able to track the migration status in real-time.
+4. Monitor progress — track migration status in real time.

 # Method 2: Advanced Method (FTP/SFTP)